 Disaster responders need evidence to help guide their decisions as they plan for and implement responses.
 Disaster risk reduction requires evidence for policies and programs.
 The need for evidence creates an ethical imperative to conduct research on and in disasters.
 Some of that research involves human participants and raises another ethical imperative to protect participants.

-This webinar will provide an overview of some ethical challenges arising from balancing these dual imperatives in disaster research.
+This webinar provides an overview of some ethical challenges arising from balancing these dual imperatives in disaster research.
 Such issues have been highlighted by the inclusion of disaster research within the 2016 revision of the Council for International Organizations of Medical Sciences (CIOMS) ethics guidelines for biomedical research.

-The webinar will discuss examples from medical intervention research during the Ebola outbreak and with qualitative research in humanitarian crises.
+The webinar discusses examples from medical intervention research during the Ebola outbreak and with qualitative research in humanitarian crises.
 Disaster research also challenges current approaches to research ethics approval procedures and some modified approaches will be examined.

 Webinar Date: 23 February 2017